superform-xyz/super-vaults/README.md

 `make build`

-`make test` for current implementation
+`make test`

+Or you can `match-contract`

-`make test-aave` for testing aave (forked FTM)
+`make test-aave` for testing aave

-`make test-compound` for testing compound (forked ETH)
+`make test-compound` for testing compound

-`make test-steth` for testing aave (forked ETH)
+`make test-steth` for testing lido's stEth

 ... (check the Makefile for more)

 `make test-old` for old implementation (not used!)

-# To run OLD test:

-You need to run specific tests with correct RPC endpoint for given network, global command `forge test` won't successfully execute tests.

-_for BNB Vaults_

-Command: `forge test -f https://bsc-dataseed.binance.org/ --match-contract Alpaca_BTC_Test` ( for matching bnb chain contracts)

-_for Avalanche Vaults_:

-command: `forge test -f https://api.avax.network/ext/bc/C/rpc --match-contract BenqiUSDCTest --match-test testWithdrawSuccess -vv` ( -vv increases verbosity)
+# Structure

+Each protocol resides inside of a separate directory.
+For a single protocol we expect to see many different wrappers.
+Starting from the most basic, allowing only zapIn/zapOut of the non-ERC4626 Vault through the ERC4626 interface, ending on the reinvesting strategies or levaraged position management.
+If you plan on adding your own wrapper or standalone ERC4626 Vault, PR with the whole directory following established structure.